Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Can you still get pregnant with high sperm DNA fragmentation?

-Yes, pregnancy is still possible with elevated sperm DNA fragmentation, though success rates are lower.
-Couples may benefit from assisted reproductive techniques such as ICSI (intracytoplasmic sperm injection), which selects individual sperm for injection into the egg.
-Combining antioxidant supplementation with lifestyle changes for three to four months before treatment can help improve outcomes.
+Yes, pregnancy is still possible for you with elevated sperm DNA fragmentation, though success rates are lower.
+You and your partner may benefit from assisted reproductive techniques such as ICSI (intracytoplasmic sperm injection), which selects individual sperm for injection into the egg.
+Combining antioxidant supplementation with lifestyle changes for three to four months before treatment can help improve your outcomes.

 Does a normal semen analysis rule out sperm DNA fragmentation?

 No. Standard semen analysis measures sperm count, motility, and morphology but doesn't assess DNA integrity.
-Research shows that men with normal semen parameters can still have high levels of DNA fragmentation.
-A specialised DNA fragmentation test (SCD, SCSA, TUNEL, or comet assay) is needed to evaluate this factor.
+Research shows that men with normal semen parameters can still have high levels of DNA fragmentation, so a normal result doesn’t fully rule it out for you.
+A specialised DNA fragmentation test (SCD, SCSA, TUNEL, or comet assay) is needed to evaluate this factor in your case.

 Does age affect sperm DNA fragmentation?

 Research indicates that sperm DNA fragmentation tends to increase with age, particularly after age 40.
 Advanced paternal age is linked to reduced DNA repair capacity in sperm and higher levels of oxidative stress.
-However, lifestyle factors such as diet, exercise, and antioxidant intake can help mitigate some age-related increases in fragmentation.
+However, lifestyle factors such as your diet, exercise, and antioxidant intake can help mitigate some age-related increases in fragmentation for you.

 What level of sperm DNA fragmentation is considered high?